The Brides of Blood Island: Reception

-The movie was well received, doing particularly well in U.S. drive-ins.
+The movie was well received, doing particularly well in American drive-in theaters.
 Ashley later said "the film did some business; they had some kind of gimmick with plastic wedding rings and things like that".
 Its success led to two more "Blood Island" films, The Mad Doctor of Blood Island and Beast of Blood.
 Ashley actually moved to the Philippines in 1968, where he lived for the next few years, co-producing several horror films there in partnership with Romero and Roger Corman.

 The Los Angeles Times called it "stupid and shoddy in every aspect, but so ludicrous it's sometimes fun", and said that Hills "emerges vital and sexy".

 Diabolique magazine said Ashley was "solid and professional rather than outstanding, but he brings a believability that is vital in a movie with such an outlandish plot."

 Hills later said that she had signed to shoot Queen of the Jungle in the Philippines with Ed Wood Jr. in July 1966, but the film was never made.